-Implementation: internal/api/user_preferences.go.
-Backed by user_preferences (user_id, pref_key, pref_value, updated_at) with a UNIQUE(user_id, pref_key) constraint.
+internal/api/user_preferences.go.
+Persisted in user_preferences (migration v58) as (user_id, pref_key, pref_value, updated_at) with a UNIQUE(user_id, pref_key) constraint.

 Auth and limits